-- Anvilicious: A borderline case already.
-Definitely so had the director included the Coda included in the deleted scenes on the DVD.
+- It would have been a rain of anvils if the director kept the Coda included in the deleted scenes on the DVD.

 - Crowning Music of Awesome: The Departure, which is what happens you combine this trope with Tear Jerker.

-- Vincent certainly is a nice enough fellow, but you must wonder if controlling a dangerous space mission when he's overdue for a heart attack was the wisest choice to make.
+- Designated Hero: Vincent certainly is a nice enough fellow, but you must wonder if controlling a dangerous space mission when he's overdue for a heart attack was the wisest choice to make.

 - Ho Yay: